-Total no. of customers for which any data was received during the trial 11 Service Calls/Service Visits 0
+Total no. of customers for which any data was receiv Service Calls/Service Visits

 Need to find customers willing to accept (and pay part of) installation of micro-CHP unit and who could fit unit into their home.

 Test Cell 5: Enhanced profiling of domestic customers with solar photovoltaic (PV)